Flundrahn/web-api-integration-testing/README.md

 and more if one thinks harder than I have.

 ## How Do It Good

 The approach I am describing here applies to .NET 6, it builds upon knowledge from the aforementioned [Pluralsight course](https://app.pluralsight.com/library/courses/aspdotnet-core-6-web-api-best-practices/table-of-contents), on the excellent [Microsoft Docs](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0) and last but not least on wisdom from Salt's very own [Marcus Hammarberg](https://www.marcusoft.net/2021/11/testing-webapi-with-aspnetcoremvctesting-and-xunit-collections.html).

 I have broken it down into three parts

-1. Configuring a `WebApplicationFactory` in a child class `WebApiApplication`, which is here referred to here either by name or as `factory`.
+1. Configuring a `WebApplicationFactory` in a child class `WebApiApplication`, which is here referred to by name or as `factory`.
 2. Using EF Core to seed the database
 3. Setting up a xUnit test project